 - Proper follow-up after interviews reflects company culture and helps retain candidate interest.

-On a personal and professional level, the interview process plays a key role in the growth of an emerging firm.
+On a personal and professional level, the interview process plays a crucial role in the growth of an emerging firm.
 Moreover, there’s a growing need for an efficient candidate management system, especially when talent acquisition and headhunting are at stake.

 1. First Impressions

-1) Attributes to be Considered by Candidates While Preparing for an Interview
+Attributes to be Considered by Candidates While Preparing for an Interview

-- A candidate's punctuality is essential
+- Punctuality is essential for candidates.

-- Good eye contact
+- Maintaining good eye contact

-- Basic corporate etiquette
+- Exhibiting basic corporate etiquette

-- Personal Appearance
+- Personal appearance

-- The ability to initiate small talk
+- Ability to initiate small talk confidently

-2) Attributes to be Considered by Interviewers During Candidate Interview
+Attributes to be Considered by Interviewers During Candidate Interview

-- Candidates judge the interviewer's handshake.
+- Candidates assess the firmness and sincerity of the interviewer's handshake.

 2. Choose the Right Words